marceloes/dapr-workshop/Assignment02/README.md

 To leverage step-by-step instructions to achieve the goals, open the [step-by-step instructions](step-by-step.md).

+## Unit tests

+Run the Unit tests in the `test/Assignment02` folder to see if you have correctly stood up & modified the Dapr services.
+Open each test project and execute `dotnet test`.

 ## Next assignment

 Once you've finished this assignment, stop all the running processes and close all the terminal windows in VS Code.
 Now proceed to the next assignment.